The seven categories of challenges faced by SMEs, are:

 - Low management support.

-Over the last couple of weeks I have taken a look at the low level of cybersecurity awareness amongst the personnel working for SMEs, and the inadequate protection of critical and sensitive information and budgets.
-Today I’m looking at the general lack of cybersecurity specialists in the SME arena, and in fact, there would appear to be a lack of this expertise at all levels currently.
+Over the last couple of weeks I have taken a look at the low level of cybersecurity awareness amongst the personnel working for SMEs, and the inadequate protection of critical and sensitive information.
+Today I’m looking at budgets.